-This service operation is used by the consumer NF (e.g. NEF) to unsubscribe from the event notification.
+This service operation is used by the consumer NF (e.g. NEF or AF) to unsubscribe from the event notification.

-The NF Service Consumer (e.g. NEF) shall unsubscribe to the subscription by using HTTP method DELETE.
+The NF Service Consumer (e.g. NEF or AF) shall unsubscribe to the subscription by using HTTP method DELETE.

 Figure 5.3.2.3.1-1: Unsubscribe a subscription

-1. The NF Service Consumer shall send a DELETE request to delete an existing subscription resource in the NSACF.
+1. The NF Service Consumer (e.g. NEF or AF) shall send a DELETE request to delete an existing subscription resource in the NSACF.